 Ian’s most valuable clothing item: Darn Tough Merino Wool Socks

 The conditions on the Coast to Coast Walk are such that hikers are at a particularly high risk of getting blisters at some point on their walk.
 The wet environments, long mileage, and stony paths conspire to create the perfect environment for blisters to sabotage your walk.
 Fortunately, a good pair of socks can greatly reduce your chance of foot issues.
 This is one of those times where you really do get what you pay for.
 We love Darn Tough socks because they keep our feet dry and comfortable in a variety of conditions.
 They have just the right amount of cushion without being too bulky in boots.
 Plus, the Merino wool keeps them smelling fresh for days.
-Check them out here:

-Item | Our recommended gear | |
+Item | Recommended | Notes |

 ---|---|---|